Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Standing leg swings – side to side x 8 left & 8 right

-A selection of the following exercises should be completed after a thorough dynamic warm-up or after a drills/technical session.
-See the guidelines in Table 1 below for training parameters.
+The following exercises should be completed after a thorough dynamic warm-up or a drills/technical session.
+For training parameters, see the guidelines in Table 1 below.

 • Seated backward throw